pranitashakya/DataAnalysis_Projects/Project 1- Data Preprocessing/README.md

 ### Step 4  Write an overall conclusion.

 ## 4. Goal
-- apply preprocessing on credit score data and perform demographic analysis
+- Apply preprocessing on credit score data and perform demographic analysis.
-- evaluate the ability of potential borrowers to repay their loan
+- Evaluate the ability of potential borrowers to repay their loan.